lentinj/tp-compact-keyboard/module/README.md

     $ make

-For debugging, first connect the keyboard then bind driver manually:
+To use it, first connect the keybaord then bind the driver to it:

     # insmod hid-lenovo-tpcompactkbd.ko
     # HID_DEVICE=$(basename /sys/bus/hid/drivers/*/0005\:17EF\:6048*)
     # echo -n $HID_DEVICE > /sys/bus/hid/drivers/hid-generic/unbind
     # echo -n $HID_DEVICE > /sys/bus/hid/drivers/lenovo_tpcompactkbd/bind

-In theory it should bind automatically after installing, but I can't get it to work.
+To bind automatically, I think it needs to be listed in hid_have_special_driver, but that's not going to work so well with an out-of-tree driver.

 Notes on creating
 -----------------